decred/dcrdocs/docs/mining/proof-of-stake.md

 Decred's unique Proof-of-Stake protocol serves multiple purposes:

-To provide a metric for stakeholders/end-user support of any consensus updates.
-That is, stakeholders are able to vote on specific proposals/agenda on the Decred blockchain.
-Agendas may include deciding whether or not the dev team spends time implementing a specific feature, activating the code of a feature already submitted for implementation, or making other decisions such as how the dev subsidy should be spent.
-More information on voting can be found in our [Mainnet Voting Guide](/getting-started/user-guides/agenda-voting.md).
+1. Allowing stakeholders to vote for or against proposed changes to the Decred blockchain.
+If stakeholders vote in support of a change, the chain will hardfork and the new feature becomes active automatically.
+More information on voting can be found in the [Mainnet Voting Guide](/getting-started/user-guides/agenda-voting.md).

-Decred's PoS also provides a system of checks and balances for nonconforming miners.
-Stakeholders can vote a block invalid even if it technically matches the consensus rules of the network.
+1. Providing a mechanism for stakeholders to keep check of nonconforming proof-of-work miners.
+Stakeholders can vote a block invalid even if it conforms to the consensus rules of the network.
+This allows stakeholders to discourage unfavourable mining behavior such as mining empty blocks.

+1. Allowing long-term holders of Decred to lock up their funds for a length of time in order to accrue new coins from the [Block Reward](/advanced/inflation/).

 ---

-## Staking 101
+## How Proof-of-Stake Works

 To participate in proof-of-stake mining, stakeholders lock some DCR in return for a ticket.
 Every ticket owned gives a stakeholder the ability to cast a single vote.
 Upon voting, each ticket returns a small reward plus the original **Ticket Price** of the ticket.
 Each ticket is selected to vote at random, giving an average vote time of 28 days, but possibly requiring up to 142 days, with a .5% chance of expiring before being chosen to vote (this expiration returns the original **Ticket Price** without a reward).
 Every block mined must include 5 votes (Miners are penalized by a reward deduction if fewer than 5 votes are included).
 Every block mined can also include up to 20 fresh ticket purchases.
 A new ticket requires 256 block to mature before it is entered into the **Ticket Pool* and able to be called upon to vote.